 A/N: So here is a new story I got an idea for, but don't worry!
 I'll still write to my cross over.
 I'm going to add to both stories.
 One chapter every other day as time calls for it; I'm a busy girl after all. :) I hope you enjoy this one!
 It is sort of.. different.
 Instead of Sailor V ever being discovered first, Sailor Moon is, but she remembers everything and EVEN expects the cat's arrival.
 It starts back in Sailor V's story though, where she has to deal with Ace.
 Read and review!
 Let me know how you like it!

-The pink bunny alarm Usagi had set up by her bed went off.
+The pink bunny alarm by Usagi's bed buzzed.
 She hit the snooze button and rolled over onto her side.
 "Usagi!
 You are going to be late for school, again!"
 Her mother's gentle voice yelled from downstairs.
-She glanced at the clock, thinking it to be only 7:30.
-When she saw it was a quarter after eight, though, she screamed, throwing her covers off of herself, and quickly threw on her school uniform: a blue skirt flowing gracefully to her knees (if only she could be as graceful as her skirt), a white, long sleeved shirt with blue cuffs, a blue sailor's collar connected to a dark pink – almost red – bow, white socks, and black, slip-on dress shoes.
+She glanced at the clock, thinking it to be only 7:30am.
+When she saw it was a quarter after eight, though, she screamed, throwing her covers off, and quickly threw on her school uniform: a blue skirt flowing gracefully to her knees (if only she could be as graceful as her skirt), a white, long sleeved shirt with blue cuffs, a blue sailor's collar connected to a red bow, white socks, and black, slip-on dress shoes.
 Usagi threw her long, blonde hair into the normal pig-tails with buns she was used to, holding them high up.
 She loved that hair style.
 It was usually the first thing that caught peoples' attention.

 She ran downstairs hurriedly, hollering, "WHY didn't you wake me up sooner, Mom?" as Usagi ran out the front door, yawning and carrying her black school-bag.
 Her name is Usagi Tsukino.
 She is 14 years old and in her second year of junior high school.
 She's clumsy, and admittedly, a bit of a cry baby.

-As Usagi ran, she felt her foot step on something hard, and looked behind her to see she had flattened a black cat to the ground.
+As Usagi ran, she stepped on something hard and looked behind her to see she had flattened a black cat to the ground.
 At closer look, she realized that the cat had a crescent moon on her forehead.
-Usagi's eyes widened, as she recognized who the feline was.
-The cat stared back at Usagi with her blue eyes – slightly lighter than mine.
+Usagi's eyes widened, recognizing the feline.
+The cat stared back at Usagi with her blue eyes – slightly lighter than Usagi's.
 The kitty opened her mouth to speak, but Usagi beat her to it.
 "I refuse."
-Usagi ran off, heading to school before she would be anymore later than she was already.
+Usagi ran off, heading to school before she would be any more later than she was already.

 Usagi stood in the hall to her school, sighing, "this is SO unfair… why does she make me stand in the hall all the time?"

-The door opened, and her class's teacher stepped out, "Probably because you are late all the time."
-She answered her question, even though Usagi asked no one in particular.
-Her blue eyes watched Usagi, and her long, chocolate hair flowed down her back in ease.
+The door opened, and her teacher stepped out, "Probably because you are late all the time."
+She answered her question, even though it were rhetorical.
+Her blue eyes watched Usagi, and her long, chocolate hair flowed down her back in a wavy ease.
 "That's the fifth time this week.
-When are you going to grow up and quit with the late and bad grades charade?"
+When are you going to grow up and quit with the always late and bad grades charade?"

 Usagi sighed, bowing her head, "probably when I don't attend school anymore, Ms. Haruna."
 She grinned at her teacher, holding back a laugh.
 The older woman scowled and rolled her eyes.

 "It's lunch time, Usagi-Chan."
 She smiled that innocent smile that always made Usagi's day better somehow.
 At the sound of the word "lunch," she jumped up quickly and pulled her lunch out.
 With their bentous in hand, they took off outside to find a nice place to sit.
 Eventually, they decided on the garden area.
-It was their favorite place, but they always picked different areas to keep it from getting old or boring.
-They sat and dug in, "so," Naru began, "how do you think you did on your test?
+It was their favorite place, but they always picked different areas to keep it from getting old.
+They sat down in the grass and dug in, "so," Naru began, "how do you think you did on your test?
 We get them back today."

 Usagi sweatdropped, throwing her bentou away already.
-Naru had a look on her face, making it obvious what she thought, no matter how much she was used to Usagi.
-She couldn't help it though; She loved food!
+Naru made a face at Usagi, making it obvious what she thought; no matter how much she was used to Usagi, it always surprised her Usagi could be so lazy and pig-like.
+Usagi couldn't help it though; She loved food!
 "I probably failed.
 It's just another reason for my parents to ground me."
 The girls laughed and changed the topic.